Effect of control procedures on the evolution of entanglement in open quantum systems: Conclusions

-The latter and significant portion of the paper, comprising Sec.
-VI, is entirely devoted to dynamic decoupling schemes where RF pulses, applied at short time-intervals, smoothes out unwanted effects due to environmental interactions.
+In dynamical decoupling schemes RF pulses, applied at short time-intervals, smooth out unwanted effects due to environmental interactions.
 We discuss two qualitatively different system-bath models: the first being the usual qubit and harmonic oscillator bath pair with pure dephasing or QND interaction; and the second being a bath of charge impurities, simulating $1/f$ (telegraph) noise, acting on a Josephson-junction charge qubit.
-In the former, the decay of entanglement is always asymptotic, the only effect of the RF pulses being in a slowing down of the rate of loss.
-For the later case, we see that though the entanglement decay is exponential in the absence of quick RF pulses, an application of the pulses brings out the phenomenon of ESD.
-A very interesting phenomenon, observed in the strong coupling regime, was the decrease in the time to ESD with increasing pulse strengths.
-This is extremely counterintuitive, and brings into perspective the fact the in the non-Markovian strong coupling regime, the dynamics of entanglement can be different than that of decoherence.
-This calls for the need to have careful exhaustive studies of entanglement in these regimes.
+Entanglement decays to zero asymptotically in both these models.
+The application of fast RF pulses to the former manages to speed up the rate of the still-asymptotic loss of entanglement, whereas the same RF pulses applied to the latter kills off entanglement in finite time and thus shows ESD.
+A very interesting phenomenon, observed in the strong coupling regime, is the decrease in the time to ESD with increasing pulse strengths.
+This is extremely counterintuitive, and brings into perspective the fact that, in the non-Markovian strong coupling regime, the dynamics of entanglement can be different than that of decoherence.
+This feature gets further highlighted by the behavior of coherence with time, both for the case of resonance fluorescence and Josephson-junction charge qubit subjected to $1/f$ noise.
+Here coherence -- which is a local property -- is seen to vary in a non-monotonic fashion with entanglement which happens to be a non-local property of the system.
+A summary of our results is presented in tabular form in Table I. This, thus, calls for the need to have careful and exhaustive studies of entanglement in these regimes.

 \acknowledgments

 We wish to thank Somdeb Ghose for his suggestions to improve the readability of the article.
 SB thanks T. P. Pareek for a useful discussion.